michael-shattuck/SalesforceMagic/Readme.md

 ```
 #!c#
-IEnumerable<vAttachment> attachments = client.Query<vAttachment>(x => x.S3Id != null, 5)
+var attachments = client.Query<vAttachment>(x => x.S3Id != null, 5);
 ```

 That's it!
+This will return an IEnumerable of 5 vAttachment objects.
 You can add more fields, remove fields, add more complex conditions.
 The sky is the limit!